laboni-prod/pixelpenwords/ppw_website_astro_theme/src/content/blog/simple-readme-over-complex-github-fix.md

 ---

-One thing that has become common in my relatively short-term learning experience so far is this:
+One thing that has become a common occurance in my relatively short-term learning experience so far is this:

 - I get an idea
 - I try to find ways it can work
 - Start working on it

-But then I discover three new complications that require me to learn an entirely new, even more complicated thing immediately to fix Problem No. 1… That wasn't even a problem 5 minutes ago.
+- But then I discover three new complications that require me to learn an entirely new, even more complicated thing immediately to fix Problem No. 1… That wasn't even a problem 5 minutes ago.

 Honestly, that’s a pretty standard part of learning anything, so I wasn’t too surprised when it became a pattern for me.